huipengzhang/CarND-P15-Vehicle-Detection-and-Tracking/README.md

 Create a pipline to extract feature form the dataset.

-choosing the parmameters of feature extraction need to balncee performance and running time.
+This step creates a pipeline to extract features from the dataset.
+The feature extraction parameters need to balance the performance and running time.
 After trial and error, I found the performance doesn't increase much after 1000 features.
-To keep algorithm run in real times, I keep the number of feature around 1000.
-The feature extraction parameters are:
+To keep algorithm run in real times, I keep the number of features around 1000.
+The feature extraction parameters are as follows:

-Sptial feature parameters:
+**Sptial feature parameters:**

 * spatial = 8
 * channels:  HLS and RGB
 * Number of feautures: 384

-Color histogram feature parameters:
+**Color histogram feature parameters:**

 * hist_bins = 12
 * channels: HLS and RGB
 * Number of feautures: 72

-HOG feature parameters:
+**HOG feature parameters:**

 * orient = 8
 * pix_per_cell = 12